Tyrn/wei/the-insider-en.typ

 floor  and reading  a  book.
 Bemish  approached  him  and looked  over  his shoulder.
 The lad shuddered.
 The book was a Lassal's demolition manual.

      "It's an old  manual,"  Bemish said.
-"Let's  go  - I'll try  to find a better book."
+"Let's  go---I'll try  to find a better book."

      They  walked to Bemish's  office  and the construction  director having